VCDo/OneBigTwoSmallImagesCarousel/library/README.md

 *   `itemContentScale`: (Optional) `ContentScale` applied to each image.
 Defaults to `ContentScale.Crop`.
 *   `itemBackgroundColor`: (Optional) `Color` used to paint the background of each image.
 Defaults to `Color.Gray`.
 *   `itemBorderStroke`: (Optional) `BorderStroke` applied to each image.
 Defaults to `BorderStroke(0.dp, Color.Transparent)`.
+*   `onScrollVisibilityChanged`: (Optional) Lambda `(visibility: CarouselVisibility) -> Unit` that is invoked when the visibility state of the carousel changes.
+Defaults to an empty lambda.
 *   `onItemClick`: (Optional) Lambda `(index: Int) -> Unit` that is invoked when an image in the carousel is clicked.
 The `index` corresponds to the position in the original `bitmaps` list.
 Defaults to an empty lambda.

 ## License